Yoav666s/dnd-wiki/collections/_classes/nornfeld/cleric/shadow.md

 | 9th | [[Mass Cure Wounds]], [[Mislead]]         |

 # Bonus Proficiency
-When you choose this domain at 1st level, you gain proficiency in [[Stealth]].
+When you choose this domain at 1st level, you gain proficiency in [[Stealth]] if you don't already have it.

 # Shadowling
 Starting at 1st level, you learn the [[Invisibility]] spell, and it doesn't count against your spells known.
 You can cast it without expending a spell slot and without requiring its material components.